donnemartin/system-design-primer/solutions/system_design/twitter/README.md

 Although the **Memory Cache** should reduce the load on the database, it is unlikely the **SQL Read Replicas** alone would be enough to handle the cache misses.
 We'll probably need to employ additional SQL scaling patterns.

-The high volume of writes would overwhelm a single **SQL Write Master-Slave**, also pointing to a need for additional scaling techniques.
+The high volume of writes would overwhelm a single **SQL Write Primary-Replica**, also pointing to a need for additional scaling techniques.

 * [Federation](https://github.com/donnemartin/system-design-primer#federation)
 * [Sharding](https://github.com/donnemartin/system-design-primer#sharding)